 Quaternary care, which is a highly specialised field in the medical profession, is at the core of our treatment protocol.
 This is because we have the finesse and state-of-the-art medical technology to equip our transplant surgeons to perform the most complex of kidney transplants.
 Along with this, we offer a range of services including dialysis, kidney biopsy, laparascopic or robotic surgeries, and transplants, creating vascular access.

 Statistics reveal that in one out of three kidney patients waiting for a kidney transplant are unable to get one despite having a blood group compatible donor kidney.
 This is precisely because the patient may have a tissue mismatch due to sensitization which results in high chance of rejection.
 At Manipal Hospital, these recipients undergo successful desensitization therapy to achieve successful transplant.
-If you are a Bangalorean, you can avail the treatment from the best nephrologist in Bangalore just by moving your fingers and typing Nephrologist Near me.
+If you are a Bangalorean, you can avail the treatment from the best nephrology specialist hospital in Hebbal, Bangalore just by moving your fingers and typing Nephrologist Near me.

-Desensitization services available are:
+Desensitization services available are,

 The range of Outpatient and In-patient services includes in-centre day care procedures such as dialysis.
 This encompasses the entire spectrum of dialysis services that include: - Hemodialysis IP & OP (Adult/Pediatric/Neonatal) - Peritoneal Dialysis – CAPD/CCPD (Adult/Pediatric) - SLED – Sustained Low Efficiency Dialysis - CRRT- Continuous Renal Replacement Therapy - Nocturnal dialysis - Plasmapheresis - Mobile Dialysis - Online Hemodiafiltration HDF